Work · Case Study

 Small World Vet Centre: A Sustainable Approach to Clinical Veterinary Practice

-Phill Elliot
+Phill Elliott

-Small World Vet Centre in Liphook is an independent small animal practice, owned by principle vet Phill Elliot.
+Small World Vet Centre in Liphook is an independent small animal practice, owned by principle vet Phill Elliott.
 Phill has a wealth of experience having an MSc in Wild Animal Health and having worked in mixed practice, as a locum and in conservation and zoological medicine.

 Case Study Background: An independent practice, opened April 2015, in a long-vacant, dilapidated commercial property, with a clear 'mission' from the outset; to establish an excellent reputation for pet care and use this as a platform to make a positive environmental impact.